This tab requires WebGL support. Activate "Frequency spectrum output" in settings for

 Some additional infomation for vgmrips.net related composers then originates from:

-The 22 used emulators/players were originally written by a very large number of people: see respective emulator sub-projects on GitHub.
-Detailed credits of the original emulator implementations and the respective source codes can be found here.
-The mostly C/C++ projects were ported to the Web by Jürgen Wothke and are integrated via https://github.com/wothke/webaudio-player.
+The used emulators/players were originally written by a very large number of people: see respective emulator sub-projects on bitbucket.
+Credits can sometimes be found in the respective project docs or source code.
+I appologize for not having gone to the trouble of extracting/summarizing the available information here but I feel that even under be best of circumstances a respective list would be incomplete.
+If you contributed to one of those emulators and want to be mentioned here, please let me know.
+The mostly C/C++ projects were ported to the Web by Jürgen Wothke and are integrated via https://bitbucket.org/wothke/webaudio-player.
 Also see "Basics" tab for more information on the used emulators.

 Most of the emulators were originally written in C/C++ and their respective adapted code is compiled to asm.js/WebAssembly using emscripten.